JarDeVSon/PlaywrightCleanCLI/README.md

 `npm run test.api sit api.spec.ts`

+## Advanced CLI Features

-## Advanced CLI Features: Cross-Platform Scalability with cross-env
+## Cross-Platform Scalability with cross-env

 One of the challenges in scaling your test execution script across different platforms is dealing with environment variables.
 In Unix-based systems like Linux and macOS, setting an environment variable directly in the script is straightforward.
 However, the same syntax won’t work on a Windows machine, leading to script failures.
 This is where the cross-env package comes into play.
 Using cross-env to set environment variables ensures that your script is platform-agnostic.